RonMansolilli/ronmansolilli.github.io/pashi/readme.md

 ## PASHI Documentation ##
-*Portland Affordable, Safe Housing Initiative*
+**PASHI - Portland Affordable, Safe Housing Initiative** *"Giving those in need an ability to find, not only affordable, but SAFE housing in the City of Portland."*

 **Administration**